Cisco-UKI-DevX/ASAonAWS-Ansible-Deployment/README.md

 # Automated ASA deployment on AWS with Ansible

-With the current situation and the increase in mandatory work from home, enabling remote access has become a key priority for IT departments including the need to quickly scale such functions.
-One way we've seen to quickly do that is through the use of Cisco ASA, once deployed the ASA can be flexibily configured to allow for supporting IPSec/SSL remote access VPN's with also the option for IPSec site-to-site to allow you tunnel back into your own headend infrastructure.
+With the current situation and the increase in mandatory work from home, enabling remote access has become a key priority for IT departments including the need to quickly scale such network functions as needed.
+One way we've seen to quickly do that is through the use of Cisco ASA, once deployed the ASA can be flexibily configured as a VPN concentrator to allow for supporting IPSec/SSL remote access VPN's with also the option for IPSec site-to-site to allow you tunnel back into your own headend infrastructure.

-The virtual ASA appliance - ASAv for short has recently become very popular with enterprises looking to deploy quick VPN capacity, we’ve seen good expamples of this with some enterprises deploying in cloud services like AWS, Azure and GCP then creating a site-to-site tunnel back to their own on-premise datacentres to allow for fast scaling of remote access infrastructure.
+The virtual ASA appliance - ASAv for short has recently become very popular with enterprises looking to deploy quick VPN capacity, we’ve seen good examples of this with some enterprises deploying in cloud services like AWS, Azure and GCP then create a site-to-site tunnel back to their own on-premise datacentres to allow for fast scaling of remote access infrastructure.

 ![](images/arch.png)

-That process for deploying within the cloud systems can be quite confusing to a beginner, however is actually a very simple process which we intend to break down here for the reader and then look to automate through common tools such as ansible.
+That process for deploying within the cloud systems can be quite confusing to a beginner, however is actually a very simple process which we intend to break down here for the reader and then look to automate through common tools such as Ansible.

-In this guide we’re going to show a way to automate much of that deployment to allow you to quickly spin up ASA capabilities as required and potentially even automate much of the actual on the box deployment for enabling features like Anyconnect VPN's.
+In this guide we’re going to show a way to automate much of that deployment to allow you to quickly spin up ASA capabilities as required and potentially even automate much of the actual on the box deployment for enabling features like Anyconnect VPN.

 ```
 Disclaimer: In this guide we're using a sample base config for enabling SSL VPN functionality on our ASA.
 The exact config will depend based on your individual requirements for your organisation.
 We're looking to demonstrate the process here of how such functionality can be automated here but your config can be easily modified by changing the asa_template.j2 file included in this repo
 ```

-This approach to spinning up services is an excellent demonstration of NFV and could also be applied to other services such as routing, wireless LAN controllers and any other services that could be deployed in cloud platforms with a couple of small tweaks.
+This approach to spinning up services is an excellent demonstration of NFV and could also be applied to other services such as routing, wireless LAN controllers and any other services that could be deployed in cloud platforms like AWS with a couple of small tweaks.

 ## AWS Prerequisites

 Before we get started on this guide you'll need a few things.
 First being an AWS account [which you can sign up for here](https://aws.amazon.com).
-Once you've signed up for an AWS account we've then got a few bits and pieces to configure.
-The first being networking
+Once you've signed up for an AWS account we've then got a few resources to configure.
+The first being the networking.

 ### Networking